ejmr/save-github-issues/README.markdown

     Saving issues for php-mode
     Saving issues for bbcode-mode

-This creates a files called `issues.sqlite` in the current directory.
+This creates a file called `issues.sqlite` in the current directory.
-It is a database with the following columns:
+It is a database with a single table that has the following columns:

 1. `url`: The URL to the issue on Github.